eemp/NetcastsOSS/README.md

 ## Contributing

+The repo might seem like an odd mix of the flutter stack and the npm world.
+In part, it's laziness and reliance of convenience/experience with node/npm.

+### Development in Docker

+There is no support for developing via an emulator.
+A priviledge docker container is used in conjunction with an usb-connected device.

+* Build the docker image via `npm run build:docker` (it will be called flutter-dev - it's a generic image to allow flutter development)
+* Start developing via `npm run start:docker`

+By default, this will trigger `flutter run` within the container.
+However, to use another entrypoint, try `npm run start:docker -- lib/main_prod.dart`.

+### Caveats

 Currently, I maintain a datastore with popular podcast data.
 In order to contribute, you would need information about this datastore.
 As a substitute, you are able to reproduce